 dn42

-I was inspired by burble (that's an intra-dn42 link) to publish how my network, AS4242421855 (IBSS - get it?) is designed.
+I was inspired by burble (link requires dn42 connection) to publish how my network, AS4242421855, is designed.

 All of this is a very standard arrangement and many real networks work the same way.